SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 ### Recurrence Token

-* When initiating a `Purchase` payment order, you need to make sure that the attribute `generateRecurrenceToken` is set to `true`.
+* When initiating a `Purchase` payment order, you need to make sure that the property `generateRecurrenceToken` is set to `true`.
 This recurrence token will stored in the [authorization transaction][transaction] sub-resource on the underlying payment resource.
 * When initiating a `Verify` payment order, a recurrence token will be generated